AI/ML Feature Store

 Store embeddings directly on graph vertices and query them with ANN search, combined with structured filters:

-SELECT name, category, price,
+SELECT name, category, price

 FROM Product

-ORDER BY similarity ASC
+ORDER BY vectorNeighbors(

-LIMIT 20
+LIMIT 5

-ORDER BY relevance ASC
+ORDER BY vectorNeighbors(

 LIMIT 10